 Today, we have found different ways to make meaning, form identities and relate to transcendence.In this context, he said, having children may appear to be no more than a “quixotic lifestyle choice” absent other social cues reinforcing the idea that parenting connects people “to something uniquely dignified, worthwhile and transcendent.”

 That is the question.
-Are we seeking something transcendent beyond satisfying our desires?
+Are we seeking something meaningful beyond satisfying our desires, here and now?